 A basic introduction to the process and issues of theological research with particular attention to (a) methodologies, (b) strategies, and (c) skills for those preparing to write their thesis.
 Students will become familiar with various approaches to research in general and theological research in particular.
 Students will acquire a variety of skills ranging from compiling research bibliography to evaluating scholarly work and writing a thesis proposal.

-A student can take any of these courses in Catholic theology online or in person.
+A student can take any of these Catholic theology courses online or theology masters programs in person.
 A complete list of courses that can be used as electives towards the Master of Arts in Theological Studies can be found here.

 Frequently Asked Questions: